Frequently Asked Questions

 Mailing list

-If you want to be kept up to date on Fixing Factory events and activities the best way is to join our mailing list via our website (scroll to bottom of page to sign up)
+If you want to be kept up to date on Fixing Factory events and activities the best way is to join our mailing list via our website (scroll to bottom of page to sign up).

 Our social media accounts

-We currently have two active social media accounts covering our activities
+We currently have two active social media accounts covering our activities - click the icons at the top of this page to visit them:

 Instagram: @camden_fixing_factory